-At Do Seed Test, we are always surprised at the increasing number of users from India we get every year for performing an internet speed test, broadband speed test or DSL speed test.
-Clearly, the number of internet users is growing day by day in India and the internet growth in India will make digital India vision come true.
+At Do Speed Test, we are always surprised at the increasing number of users from India.
+We get every year for performing an internet speed test, broadband speed test or DSL speed test.
+Clearly, the number of internet users is growing day by day in India and the growth of the Internet in India will make digital vision come true.
 The question is by how much.

 The FICCI-KPMG Indian Media and Entertainment Industry Report 2015 indicates that there has been a steep growth of internet usage in India.
 While the percentage of internet penetration is still pretty low by Western standards, 19%, in absolute values these are impressive numbers in a country of the size of India.

-The boom in internet usage in India has been fueled by the increasing smartphone usage in the country.
-The number of smartphone users in India was 402 million in December, 2015 according to the Internet and Mobile Association of India.
+The growth of internet usage in India has been fueled by the increasing smartphone usage in the country.
+The number of smartphone users in India was boom by 402 million in December, 2015 according to the Internet and Mobile Association of India.
 China has 650 million Internet users as per the World Bank.

 The number of mobile data users in India has risen to 276 million.
 Indeed, 66% of the Indians who will access the internet for the first time will get it through smartphones, and not from a desktop computer.
 The fall in smartphone prices in the country has certainly helped.

 An average smartphone in India costs no more than $150, which is really low by Western standards.
 Companies across India are today competing to offer devices for even lower than that, just $100.
 You can expect to get an internet package in India for as little as $0.17 for 30 megabytes of data.
 For over 94 percent of Indians, the smartphone is their most important way of accessing the internet.